 Aug.
 28th.
 Contrary to custom the Indians set out on foot ahead, telling us they would go and hunt, and requesting us to wait for their families, which we accordingly did.
 At nine o'clock, all having arrived, I sent off my canoes, and went myself on horseback with Desmarais.
 We soon overtook a party of the Indians, who had killed eight fat cows, three red deer, and four bears.
 They were busy cutting the meat up for my peeple to take aboard.
 I left them there and soon afterward found another party, who had killed five cows and were cutting them up.
 Finding myself now some distance ahead of my canoes, and perceiving numerous herds of buffaloes along Plumb river, which makes a bend almost opposite us, I took a ride in the plain to chase them.
 Plumb river 64 rises in Hair hills in a marsh a little S. of Buffalo Head [old Tête de Bœuf, or Bull's Head, now Calf mt.], whence it runs down the hills and through the level meadows; there it has no wood on its banks, excepting at one place where a few stunted willows and chance elms grow.
 This spot is called [Loge des Bœufs or] Buffaloes' Tent; it is situated halfway between the hills and Red river.
-The drought has been so great this season that there is scarcely any water in this little river, and the entrance is dry ground; this was thought extraordinary by those acquainted with the country.
-Having killed a fat cow, we cut off the choice pieces and took our course for the entrance of Rivière aux Marais, 65 where my people had just arrived.
+The drought has been so great this season that there is scarcely any water in this little river, and the entrance is dry ground; this was thought extra-

+Plum r. is noted by the names of Pekasun or Plumb r. in Keating, II.
+1824, p.
+80; it was dry when Long's party passed in Aug., 1823. ordinary by those acquainted with the country.
+Having killed a fat cow, we cut off the choice pieces and took our course for the entrance of Rivière aux Marais, where my people had just arrived.
 The Indians requested me to wait here, as some of their families were still far behind.
 We accordingly encamped.

-64 Plum r. is noted by the names of Pekasun or Plumb r. in Keating, II.
-1824, p.
-80; it was dry when Long's party passed in Aug., 1823.

 This small river receives its water out of several marshes which lie in the open meadows about six leagues distant, in a direct line W. S. W. It there runs on a very crooked winding course before it joins Red river.
 But the banks are wooded throughout, principally by oak and bois blanc.
-As I knew the Indians desired me to leave people to winter about this place, and having been informed there were beaver at the entrance of Rivière aux Roseaux, 66 which is about a mile above us, I went to look for a proper place to build.
+As I knew the Indians desired me to leave people to winter about this place, and having been informed there were beaver at the entrance of Rivière aux Roseaux, which is about a mile above us, I went to look for a proper place to build.
 I returned about sunset, having pitched upon the

-65 Present name of the small stream which heads in marshes, as Henry says, about the international boundary of 49° N. between N. Dakota and Manitoba, flows on a general course N. N. E., and falls into the left side of Red r., a short distance below the mouth of Roseau r.
+Present name of the small stream which heads in marshes, as Henry says, about the international boundary of $49^{\circ}$ N. between N. Dakota and Manitoba, flows on a general course N. N. E., and falls into the left side of Red r., a short distance below the mouth of Roseau r.
 Thompson calls it Brook of Swamps, Mar.
-13th, 1798, and makes its mouth 1⁄4 m. from that of Roseau r.
+13th, 1798, and makes its mouth $\frac{1}{4}$ m. from that of Roseau r.
 Keating gives it as Swampy or Petopek r., a mere brook, dry when Long's party passed in Aug., 1823.
 In coming here from Morris Henry has passed places on the W. side of the river called St. Jean Baptiste and Gauthier, and reached the immediate vicinity of Letellier.